influxdata/docs-v2/content/enterprise_influxdb/v1/administration/backup-and-restore.md

 #### Perform an incremental backup

-The following example shows how to run an incremental backup stored in the current directory.
+The incremental backup strategy (default, `-strategy=incremental`) checks for existing backup files in the specified directory.

-If a backup already exists in the directory, `influxd-ctl` performs an incremental backup.
+- If a backup exists, `influxd-ctl` performs an incremental backup, saving only the data that has changed since the most recent backup file.
-If no backup is found in the directory, then `influxd-ctl` creates a full backup of all data in InfluxDB.
+- If no backup exists, it creates a full backup of all data in InfluxDB.

+The following example shows how to run an incremental backup stored in the current directory:

 ```bash
 # Syntax